 The Agreement stipulates that the Trust Fund's activities have to be very closely coordinated with other existing aid programmes and pooling mechanisms to avoid duplication and competition for funding.
 Article 5.1.3 and Annex I.2 of the EUTF Constitutive Agreement enables the EUTF to invite representatives of relevant pooling mechanisms as observers to Board meetings to ensure the additionality and complementarity of the EUTF.
-For example, the EUTF activities inside Syria are coordinated and in agreement with the Syria Recovery Trust Fund (SRTF),46 which is an observer on its Board meetings.
+For example, the EUTF activities inside Syria are coordinated and in agreement with the Syria Recovery Trust Fund, which is an observer on its Board meetings.
 The SRTF was established in September 2013 by the United Arab Emirates, the United States of America, Germany, and the Syrian opposition as represented by the National Coalition of Revolutionary and Opposition Forces (SOC).
-The SRTF now comprises 12 contributing members pledging a total of €202 million, focusing on recovery and reconstruction activities in areas controlled by the SOC.47 Other relevant pooling instruments include the World Bank Lebanon Syria Crisis Trust Fund (LSCTF) set up in 2014 to help mitigate the impact of the Syrian crisis, and the World Bank multi-donor trust fund, the Emergency Services and Social Resilience Program (ESSRP), which intends to help Jordanian municipalities and host communities to address immediate service delivery impacts of Syrian refugee inflows.48
+The SRTF now comprises 12 contributing members pledging a total of $\notin$ 202 million, focusing on recovery and reconstruction activities in areas controlled by the SOC.
+Other relevant pooling instruments include the World Bank Lebanon Syria Crisis Trust Fund set up in 2014 to help mitigate the impact of the Syrian crisis, and the World Bank multi-donor trust fund, the Emergency Services and Social Resilience Program, which intends to help Jordanian municipalities and host communities to address immediate service delivery impacts of Syrian refugee inflows.

-Interviews with stakeholders point that these efforts to ensure coordination among donors are useful and bring more coherence.
+Interviews with stakeholders indicate that these efforts to ensure coordination among donors are useful and bring more coherence.
 The coordination is steered particularly by efforts of the EUTF team in the HQ and in the field.
 There is potential for improving coordination at national level, particularly at project level, to ensure overlaps are avoided and complementarities sought.
 At the same time, coordination with national authorities, especially of those beneficiary countries hosting Syrian refugees, is maintained through bilateral discussions and by their observer/member status in the EUTF's Board.
 The national response plans and actions are also developed in close consultation and in response to host countries priority needs.

-Overall, the EUTF has proven to adhere to the 3Cs, also thanks to its defining characteristics, particularly the multi-sector, multi-partner and to lesser extent the regional approach.
+Overall, the EUTF has been proven to adhere to the 3Cs, also thanks to its defining characteristics, particularly the multi-sector, multi-partner and to lesser extent the regional approach.
 The multi-sector approach helps designing interventions in holistic manner, covering multi-dimensional needs of host communities and refugees, thus bringing a more coherent response.
-At the same time, the multi-sector approach also ensures more coordinated approach (less actors-more focus), enabling more clarity on who does what within the EUTF and other related EU/MS funded interventions, as well as with other donors.
-Implementing partners generally agree that EUTF has facilitated interactions and exchanges between stakeholders that allow for innovative thinking, lesson learning and knowledge sharing; and they attribute that in part to EUTF and to the EUTF teams allowing the establishment of those linkages.
-In a small number enlargement/sites/near/files/neighbourhood/countries/syria/Madad/eu_regional_tf_Madad_syrian_crisis_strategic_orientation_paper.pdf.
+At the same time, the multi-sector approach also ensures a more coordinated approach (less actors-more focus), enabling more clarity on who does what within the EUTF and other related EU/MS funded interventions, as well as with other donors.
+Implementing